Dynatrace-APAC/Workshop-BizOps/Hands On - Session Properties - Part 2/README.md

 It may take 5-10 mins to see results in Dynatrace because session properties are only available when the user session is completed.

+If you get stuck the use the following:

 :arrow_up_small: [Back to overview](/README.md)